sitewhere/sitewhere-documentation/README.md

-# SiteWhere Community Edition Documentation
+# SiteWhere Documentation
-This repository contains artifacts used to generate documentation for SiteWhere Community Edition.
+This project contains documentation for the SiteWhere platform.